ian-IBCIRL/baseline-django/README.md

 https://www.fullstackpython.com/wsgi-servers.html

-You may also want to install the following packages for the database and storage in Cloudinary. and `pip3 install dj_database_url==0.5.0 psycopg2` and `pip3 install dj3-cloudinary-storage`
+You may also want to install the following packages for the database and storage in Cloudinary.
+Psycopg is the most popular PostgreSQL database adapter for the Python programming language. and `pip3 install dj_database_url==0.5.0 psycopg2` and `pip3 install dj3-cloudinary-storage`